AmberVenema98/HVA-IoT-Manuals/nodeMCU-ShowMeLove-Manual.md

-# Node MCU Show Me Love
+# :heart::electric_plug: Node MCU Show Me Love

 ## Introduction
 The goal is to have your nodes communicate in pairs.
 Node 1 sends something to node 2 and it responds by sending it to an output (LED strip, vibrating motor, etc.).